MagdaChu/AgentSeal/AgentSeal_with_GreySeals/README.md

 1. The Model is coded in NetLogo 6.4.0 available to download for free [here](https://ccl.northweatern.edu/netlogo/).
 You can download for Windows, Mac, or Linus OS.
 See the [NetLogo User Manual](https://ccl.northwestern.edu/netlogo/docs/) for more information about the software.

-2. Clone the [AgentSeal_with_GreySeals]() GitHub repository onto your local system.
+2. Clone the [AgentSeal_with_GreySeals](https://github.com/KaraWatts/AgentSeal_with_GreySeals/tree/master) GitHub repository onto your local system.

     Enter the below code into your computer terminal.

     `git clone https://github.com/KaraWatts/AgentSeal_with_GreySeals.git`

+3. The main folder contains the original AgentSeal developed by @MagdaChu.
+To run the AgentSeal grey seal model navigate into the AgentSeal_with_GreySeals.

-3. AgentSeal2.0_with_GreySeals.nlogo is the netlogo file containing GUI and the code so once you download NetLogo, double-clock this file and it should load in NetLogo.
+4. *AgentSeal2.0_with_GreySeals.nlogo* is the netlogo file containing GUI and the code so once you download NetLogo, double-clock this file and it should load in NetLogo.

 ## Running the model